6955 N. Durango Dr. Suite 1115-318 Las Vegas, NV 89149 USA

 Filing Without Your Spouse (Waiver Options)

-If you are unable to file jointly with your spouse, you may still apply for a waiver under the following conditions:
+If you’re unable to file jointly, you may apply for a waiver under any of these conditions:

-✔ Your spouse has passed away, and you can demonstrate that the marriage was entered into in good faith.
+• Your spouse passed away, and you can show the marriage was entered in good faith.

-✔ Your marriage ended in divorce or annulment, and you can prove that the marriage was entered into with honest intentions.
+• Your marriage ended in divorce or annulment, and you can prove that you entered the marriage with honest intentions.

-✔ You were subjected to abuse or extreme cruelty by your U.S. citizen or permanent resident spouse, and you entered the marriage in good faith.
+• You experienced abuse or extreme cruelty from your U.S. citizen or permanent resident spouse.

 Here is what you need to know about the Removal of Conditions process

-✅ We highly recommend starting the removal of conditions process 4-5 months before your Green Card expires to ensure timely filing within the 90-day window.
+• We highly recommend starting the removal of conditions process early—about five months before your Green Card expires.
+Doing so helps you stay within the 90-day filing window and avoid delays.

 Our Services – What We Do for You